aroberge/nonstandard/tests/readme.md

     from .common import nonstandard
     from .X_testfile import *

-The second line will ensure that functions named `test_Y` are discovered by pytest.
+The second line will ensure that functions named `test_X` are discovered by pytest.

 To run all tests from the parent directory containing the tests folder, the following can be used: